-Inflammation of the temporal artery symptoms treatment.
+Temporal artery inflammation symptoms treatment.
 What is temporal arteritis.
 Description of inflammation of the temporal artery

-Arteritis is the general name for a whole group of diseases caused by immunopathological inflammatory processes occurring in the blood vessels.
-Inflammation leads to narrowing of the vascular lumen, difficulty in blood flow and the formation of favorable conditions for thrombosis.
-Violation of the blood supply to organs and tissues ends with their ischemia and the development of serious diseases.
-All vessels are exposed to inflammation: arteries, veins and capillaries.
+Arteritis is the general name for a whole group of diseases caused by immunopathological inflammatory processes occurring in blood vessels.
+Inflammation leads to narrowing of the vascular lumen, obstruction of blood flow and the formation of favorable conditions for thrombus formation.
+Disruption of the blood supply to organs and tissues ends in ischemia and the development of serious diseases.
+All vessels are subject to inflammation: arteries, veins and capillaries.
 The disease brings many problems and troubles to patients.

 Arteritis has several names - angiitis, Horton's disease, temporal arteritis.
 All these terms refer to the same pathology - inflammation of the vascular wall.